Lanterns (TV series): Filming

 Principal photography began during the week of February 17, 2025, in Los Angeles, California, as well as at Warner Bros.
 Studios Burbank in Burbank, California, under the working title Latitude.
-Armando Salas serves as a cinematographer.
+Armando Salas and Florian Hoffmeister served as cinematographers.
+The Stewart family home was created on Stage 19 of the Burbank lot.
 Filming was previously expected to occur in Atlanta, Georgia, from January to June.
 Gunn and Safran worked with WBD to get the tax credits and studio deals necessary to move the production from Atlanta, where Gunn filmed Superman, to Los Angeles.
 Safran said they were thrilled to be filming in the city and supporting locals following the January 2025 Southern California wildfires.
+Scenes set in Rushville, Nebraska were filmed in Piru, California, with its main street location doubling for downtown Rushville.
+A diner was also built in the town while the wardrobe department was located in the town's Corazon de Piru business.
 Hawes said comparisons to True Detective were valid due to Mundy's writing and the buddy cop structure, but Lanterns had more humor than that series.
 He compared it to films with "Americana heart" such as Fargo (1996) and No Country for Old Men (2007).
 Mundy said Hawes's direction for the first two episodes captured the scope he was hoping for.

 Williams, Patel, and Sakharov directed additional episodes for the series.
 Four episodes had been filmed by early May, when Hawes wrapped filming his episodes.
 At that time, filming was about to begin on the third and fourth episodes.
 Ritter said that the story was "jumping all around".
 Filming was more than halfway finished by mid-June, and Thomsen said filming for his scenes concluded by the end of July.
 Pierre confirmed that production had wrapped by at least that October.
 He also said that the filmmakers extensively discussed the characters' flaws on set, and noted that the characters "do their best to redeem themselves actively".